vesta-webtrees-2-custom-modules/vesta_places_and_pedigree_map/README.md

-# Webtrees 2 Custom Module: ⚶ Vesta Places and Pedigree map
+# ⚶ Vesta Places and Pedigree map (Webtrees 2 Custom Module)

-This is a [webtrees](https://www.webtrees.net/) custom module.
+This [webtrees](https://www.webtrees.net/) custom module provides replacements for the original 'Places' and 'Pedigree map' modules, using location data from GEDCOM, as well as location data provided by other modules.
 The project’s website is [cissee.de](https://cissee.de).
-The original module is on [github](https://github.com/dkniffin/webtrees-openstreetmap).

 ## Contents